 Each season has its unique charm in Hungary, so your choice should be based on your personal preferences and the activities you wish to pursue.
 Be aware that some attractions and accommodations may be busier during the summer months, so planning ahead is advisable if you intend to visit during that time.

 Language: The official language of Hungary is Hungarian.
 The Hungarian language, also known as Magyar, is unique and unrelated to most other languages spoken in Europe.
-While English is commonly spoken in urban areas, particularly in Budapest and tourist destinations, knowing some basic Hungarian phrases can be helpful when traveling to less touristy regions.
+While English is commonly spoken in urban areas, particularly in Budapest and tourist destinations, knowing some basic Hungarian phrases can be helpful when travelling to less touristy regions.